 Highlands and Islands Students’ Association (HISA)

-HISA is a new students’ association.
-It is a tertiary students’ association that represents the interests of all further and higher education students, no matter how they study or what they study.
+HISA is a tertiary students’ association that represents the interests of all further and higher education students, no matter how they study or what they study.
 Its structure is unique and reflects the composition of the university partnership.

 HISA campaigns for student rights, runs social events and supports clubs and societies, as well as raising students’ voices in all levels of university boards and committees.

 HISA has a team of 3 regional officers: President, Vice President Higher Education and Vice President Further Education.
 There are also Depute Presidents who support HISA at a local level in your College, with the exception of Sabhal Mor Ostaig UHI where students are represented locally by Comann nan Oileanach (CnO), the Gaelic students' association.
 We would encourage you to find out who your local HISA Depute President is and find out the brilliant opportunities that are available at your College.

 HISA aims to make sure your student voice is at the heart of all decisions about learning and teaching and your student experience.